 Today, you start the trek after breakfast and descend more than 2000m from the pass.
 As you move ahead, you will pass through wider path along greener vegetation, of course being followed by the all-encompassing mountains ranges all the time.
 After walking for about 4/5 hours, you reach your destination just past a beautiful lake. .

 You will trek back to Koto and stay there. .

 Today is the last day of this trek.
 You will follow the same route to reach Dharapani. .

 Drive to Kathmandu

-Today we return by the same route we have taken earlier via Besi Sahar.
-Driving along the banks of Marsyangdi and Trishuli; and enjoying the distant mountains, villages and farming terraces, we reach Kathmandu.
+Today you will return by the same route you have taken earlier via Besi Sahar.
+Driving along the banks of Marsyangdi and Trishuli; and enjoying the distant mountains, villages and farming terraces, you reach Kathmandu.
 Upon reaching Kathmandu, you will be escorted to your respective hotel..

 Our office representative will take you to the airport.
 With all the wonderful memories of Nar Phu trek, you will fly back to your home.
 Have a nice journey!.